JoelTowell/hashmap.fish/README.md

 ## Inspiration and alternatives

-[`mattmc3/dict.fish`](https://github.com/mattmc3/dict.fish) is the project that kicked this off.
-It showed that dictionary-like behaviour in Fish can be both simple and useful with a deliberately small paired-list approach.
+[`mattmc3/dict.fish`](https://github.com/mattmc3/dict.fish) influenced `hmap`.
+Its paired-list approach is a simple way to represent dictionaries in Fish and works well for many small scripts.

-`hmap` explores a different trade-off for list-valued entries, shared mutable references, and scoped map behaviour.
-If the paired-list approach better fits what you need, check out [dict.fish](https://github.com/mattmc3/dict.fish).
+`hmap` takes a different approach, with list-valued entries, shared references, scoped lifetime, insertion ordering, and a more map-oriented API.
+If the simpler paired-list approach better fits your needs, `dict.fish` is worth checking out.

 ## Contributing